harness/developer-hub/docs/platform/8_Pipelines/w_pipeline-steps-reference/nexus-connector-settings-reference.md

 * Nexus UI: Repository Browser

 ![](./static/nexus-connector-settings-reference-05.png)

-If used as a Docker Repo, the user needs:
+For Nexus 2, when used as a Docker Repo, the user needs:

 * List images and tags
 * Pull images

 See [Nexus Managing Security](https://help.sonatype.com/display/NXRM2/Managing+Security).

+For Nexus 3, when used as a Docker Repo, the user needs:

+- A role with the `nx-repository-view-*_*_*` privilege.

 ### Artifact Type Support